 How "democratic" is Congress?

 If we sort the states from largest to smallest in terms of population and then graph them with (cumulative) number of senators on the horizontal axis and (cumulative) population on the vertical axis, we see how unevenly the population is distributed among senate "districts" (i.e., states).
+Non-state territories like Puerto Rico and the District of Columbia have no senators.

 The 9 largest states account for 50% of the country's population.
 Half of the Senate represents about 83% of the population, while the other half represents another 16%.
 1% has no representation whatsoever in the Senate.

 The House of Representatives is designed to be more equally representative, following the idea of "one person, one vote".
-If we sort the House's 435 districts by population and graph them in the same way, the result is much closer to a straight diagonal line.
+If we sort the House's 435 districts by population and graph them in the same way, the result is much closer to a straight diagonal line:

 There are still little jumps.
 There's a big one at the beginning: Puerto Rico is the size of about 4 average-sized districts but has no voting representatives.
 Around representative #417, there's another little jump because the District of Columbia has more people than almost 20 districts, but also has no voting representatives.